JetBrains/teamcity-documentation/topics/configure-and-run-your-first-build.md

 <img src="run-first-build.png" width="611" alt="Run your first build"/>

+For a quick tutorial, you can also watch this video:

+<video href="SYjnb7pW4Cg"
+       title="Running your first build in TeamCity"/>

 ## Create your first project

 In TeamCity, there is the default \<Root project\> containing all other projects in TeamCity.
 To create a project, click the __Administration__ link in the upper right corner and then click __Create project__.
 The __Create Project__ page is displayed.